bitscoper/bitscoper_cyberkit/CONTRIBUTING.md

-# Contributing to Bitscoper Cyber ToolBox
+# Contributing to Bitscoper CyberKit

 Thank you for considering contributing to this project!
 We appreciate your time and effort.
 Please follow the guidelines below to ensure a smooth collaboration.

 ## Code of Conduct

 This project and everyone participating in it are governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to bitscoper@gmail.com.
+Please report unacceptable behavior to bitscoper@protonmail.com.

 ## How to Contribute